-Speaking of which, you should strive to buy the freshest, organic fruits and vegetables you can find.
-Organic fruits and vegetables have notably more vitamins and minerals.
+Speaking of which, you should strive to buy the freshest, organic vegetables you can find.
+Organic vegetables have notably more vitamins and minerals.
 Plus you get the added benefit of consuming food (free from any chemical treatment).

 Drink Plenty Of Water

-In addition to the freshly juiced vegetables and fruits, and possibly a soup, you’ll be consuming a fair amount of water on the day of your body cleanse.
+In addition to the freshly juiced vegetables, and possibly a soup, you’ll be consuming a fair amount of water on the day of your body cleanse.

 Calculate your required water intake as follows: